COVID-19 vaccination clinic

 Access Health and Community is an approved vaccination provider for the COVID-19 vaccines.

-Access Health and Community is pleased to advise that we are an approved vaccination provider for the AstraZeneca COVID-19 vaccines.
+Access Health and Community is an approved vaccination provider for the Pfizer and AstraZeneca COVID-19 vaccines.

-- When it is your turn to get vaccinated, you can call us on 1800 575 075 to book your appointments to get your first and second doses of the vaccine.
+3. When you’re ready to get vaccinated, call 1800 575 075 to book your appointments to get your first and second doses of the vaccine.

 When you call 1800 575 075, you will be speaking with a trained receptionist.
-If you have any questions about COVID-19 vaccination, please speak to your regular GP or visit the Australian Government COVID-19 website.
+If you have questions about COVID-19 vaccination and your health, please speak to your regular GP or visit the Australian Government COVID-19 website.

 Preparing for your vaccination